Maciej85Lodz/Selenium-WebDriver-with-C-for-Beginners-Live-Testing-Site/README.md

 #### In this Repository:
-I would like to focus on Graphic User Interface and Functionality Testing and we will learn how to work with the various element selectors and special elements like:
+I would like to focus on Graphic User Interface and Functionality Testing and I will learn how to work with the various element selectors and special elements like:

 ID, Name, CSS, Xpath and Class Selectors